Re: [802SEC] "Get IEEE 802" comments

 I haven't heard a response to my note below of 14 March.
 As part of this

 reminder message, I've checked the web site to see if any of these

 issues has been addressed.

 (1) The six-month "waiting list" has been added:

 Thank you.
 However, it is seriously deficient.
 Of the four standards,

-to ship."
+ship."
 Two of these are CD-ROMs, and one is print.
-There is no
+There is no value in

-value in pointing potential customers to products that they don't
+pointing potential customers to products that they don't want and can't

 Also, the waiting list is incomplete.
 I know of at least one missing